How to Launch Your Virtual Assistant Business with Little Money

 You don't need social media accounts on all platforms.
 I would recommend setting up a business Facebook account so you can network in Facebook groups.
 Decide where your potential clients live online.
 Do you want to work with fashion bloggers?
 You might want to hang out on Instagram.
 Pinterest is a great lead generator for your business and you can find some cool group boards to follow.
 The point is to go where your perfect client lives.

 If you're going to have a presence on social media, it's a lot easier to share updates using a scheduler.
 My favorite is Buffer but there are others -- you can find five popular options here.
 Your choice will really depend on what social media platforms you use.
 I love Pinterest but I really don't have a lot of time to pin all those beautiful pins so I use a scheduler called Tailwind.
 If you want to try it free for 14 days, here's my invite.

 COST: Free for some options.

 There's a big debate about whether you need a website when you're starting out.
 I say it depends on your niche.
 If you're a web designer, then yep, you probably need a website.
 If you're a copywriter, you might be able to get away with a LinkedIn profile or an About.me page until you graduate to a full-fledged website.
 Don't stress about what you can't do right now.
 If a website is not in your budget, try to learn how to design one yourself, if you've got the time.
 You can design a Wordpress site if you know a bit of code.
 There are lots of themes to customize your site.
 Squarespace is a pretty cool option.
-This site is a Squarespace design and I designed it all on a Saturday.
-If you're ready to invest in a new web design and want to get up and running fairly quickly, you might want to check out Website in a Weekend.
+This site is a Squarespace design and I designed it all in a weekend.
+If you're ready to invest in a new web design and want to get up and running fairly quickly, let me know and we'll talk about a new design..

 COST: LinkedIn profile: free!
 About.me: free or $79/year for a domain-connected page.
 Website: depends on hosting, themes, customization and more.

 You're going to have to get organized.
 Here are a few things you'll need: